leanprover/theorem_proving_in_lean4/type_classes.md

 ```
 Note that you can double a natural number or an integer by providing
 the right implementation of those add functions.
 Notice also that the
-invocaction of the add function simply passes x twice and doesn't
+invocation of the add function simply passes x twice and doesn't
-really care what that function does so this also works:
+really care what that function does so this also works even though
+this would be unexpected:

 ```lean
 # namespace Ex